A Timeline of Local History

 1940 Town flooded.

-1941 Wongan Hills State Hotel built in art deco style on the site of the old hotel.
+1941 Wongan Hills State Hotel was built in an Art Deco style on the site of the old hotel.

-1953 New Junior Primary School opens in Quinlan Street.
+1953 New Primary School opened on Quinlan Street.

 1954 Town Library.